Dr. Sandra Antochi

 BSc, MD, FRCPC

-Dr. Sandra Antochi is an Assistant Professor at University of Ottawa since 2004, Physician Scientist co-investigator at the University of Ottawa Institute of Mental Health Research (IMHR) and Lead Interim-Education and Program Development at rTMS Clinic, Neuromodulation Unit at the Royal Ottawa Health Care Group (ROHCG), and Clinician Investigator, Neuroscience at the Ottawa Hospital Research Institute (OHRI) at The Ottawa Hospital (TOH).
-Dr. Antochi has participated in over 40 publications and presentations.
+Dr. Sandra Antochi has been an Assistant Professor at the University of Ottawa since 2004.
+She is a Physician Scientist and Co-Investigator at the University of Ottawa Institute of Mental Health Research (IMHR), Lead for Interim Education and Program Development at the rTMS Clinic within the Neuromodulation Unit of the Royal Ottawa Health Care Group (ROHCG), and a Clinician Investigator in Neuroscience at the Ottawa Hospital Research Institute (OHRI) at The Ottawa Hospital (TOH).
+Dr. Antochi has contributed to more than 40 peer-reviewed publications and conference presentations.

-Dr. Sandra Antochi completed a Hon.
-B.Sc. in Biology at University of Guelph in 1994, an M.D. from University of Western Ontario in 1998, completed Psychiatry Residency at University of Ottawa in 2003, Visiting Fellowship in Transcranial Magnetic Stimulation at Duke University in 2018 and Conflict Resolution courses at Cornell University in 2023.
+Dr. Sandra Antochi completed an Honours B.Sc. in Biology at the University of Guelph (1994) and an M.D. at the University of Western Ontario (1998), followed by Psychiatry Residency training at the University of Ottawa (2003).
+She later pursued a Visiting Fellowship in Transcranial Magnetic Stimulation at Duke University (2018) and completed Conflict Resolution courses at Cornell University (2023).